 He is now looking at how best to offer customers a broader model range within existing volumes.
-To that end, there will be no Phantom coupé or convertible models, their roles instead taken by the smaller Dawn and Wraith.
+To that end, there will be no Phantom coupé or convertible models, their roles instead taken by the smaller Rolls-Royce Dawn and Rolls-Royce Wraith.
 There have also been recent additions of sportier Black Badge variants of those two models, along with the Ghost, and it’s this kind of diversification and deployment of resources that Müller-Ötvös is looking to expand upon.

 Müller-Ötvös has also ruled out ever making a Rolls smaller than the Ghost.